Shaftesbury School: Curriculum

 Shaftesbury School offers GCSEs, and BTECs as programmes of study for pupils.
 Shaftesbury School's sixth form provision has links to Sturminster Newton High School in Sturminster Newton, and students in the sixth form have the option to study from a range of A Levels and further BTECs on two sites.

+Alumni

+Annie Stainer (1965-2025) became a performance artist who created work in several countries.